-A prescription for your vet will be powerful enough to eradicate the worms quickly, and will be a broad enough range to kill off different types of worms so that your dog is free and clear of them.
-They’ll also be able to correctly dose the medicine for your dog’s size, age, and breed.
+It will also be a broad enough to kill off many different types of worms so that your dog will be free and clear of them.
+Most importantly, they’ll be able to correctly dose the medicine for your dog’s size, age, and breed.

-Not all worms that your dog has will be visible to the naked eye, or come out in their poop.
-There are plenty of varieties of worms that can’t be seen, or that remain in the intestinal tract of your dog, never seeing the light of day.
+Not all worms that your dog has will be visible to the naked eye.
+There are plenty of worm varieties that can’t be seen in a canine’s poop, or that remain in the intestinal tract of your dog, never seeing the light of day.

-That’s why it’s best to bring your dog to the vet for a case of worms.

-They can test to see which type of types of worms your dog has, and prescribe accordingly.
-The good thing about taking them in is that it’s usually just required once, and you can knock the problem out.
+That’s why it’s best to bring your dog to a vet for a case of worms.
+A vet can test to see exactly which type of worms your dog has, and prescribe accordingly.
+Such a medication is usually required just once, and you can knock the problem out.

 For a complete examination, your dog will be checked for both intestinal worms and worms found in the heart.
 Usually a sample of your dog’s feces are collected to see if they are present.
 The stool is examined and analysed using a microscope.
 A blood sample is taken to check for heart worms.